MachinisteWeb/node-atlas/README.en.md

-### PUG Template Engine ###
+### Pug Template Engine ###

-It's also possible to change EJS template to [PUG Template Engine](https://pugjs.org/) (new Jade template name) to generate pages with variations.
+It's also possible to change EJS template to [Pug Template Engine](https://pugjs.org/) (new Jade template name) to generate pages with variations.
 This is possible for all pages like this:

 ```json
 {